One Day in Key West Travel Guide Pins 1

 You can do everything on the list, or just choose the things that interest you the most.
 And don’t forget that if you enjoyed Key West for a day, you can always return for more exploration!

-Now, tell us in the comments:
+Now, tell me in the comments:

 Naddya

-Naddya has been road tripping on four continents in altitudes from 0 to 4,655 m.
-She spent 12 years in Germany studying, working, and partying.
-In this time, she visited approximately 253 European cities by planes, trains, and automobiles.
-Her favorite activity is to get lost and then find her way again.
+Naddya has road-tripped across four continents, reaching altitudes from sea level to 4,655 m.
+She spent 12 years in Germany studying, working, and enjoying life, visiting around 253 European cities by plane, train, and car.
+She currently lives in Spain.
+Her favorite activity?
+Getting lost and finding her way again.
 Fun fact: Naddya has a love for islands and a hatred for tan-lines.

 This Post Has 4 Comments